beenotung/create-rpc/README.md

 ```
 npm start
   Starts the auto-refresh development server.
-  It auto generates the client/src/sdk.ts based on the APIs defined in server/src/core.ts.
+  [single module] It auto generates the client/src/sdk.ts based on the APIs defined in server/src/core.ts.
-  or
+  [multi module] It auto generates the client/src/api/[name].ts based on the APIs defined in server/src/modules/[name].ts.
-  It auto generates the client/src/api/[name].ts based on the APIs defined in server/src/modules/[name].ts.
+  [restful] It auto generates the client/src/api/[name].ts based on the APIs defined in server/src/modules/[name].ts.

 npm run db:setup
   Migrate the database schema to latest version.